icerpc/icerpc-csharp/README.md

 ## Choose your IDL

 IceRPC provides a first-class byte-oriented API that allows you to make RPCs with the [IDL] and serialization format of your choice.
-For example, you can easily send Protobuf messages over IceRPC as illustrated by the [GreeterProtobuf] example.

-Another option—and the most common choice—is to use Slice to define the contract between your clients and servers.
+IceRPC comes with full support for two IDLs: Slice (described below) and [Protobuf].
+You can use either Slice or Protobuf to define the contract between your clients and servers.

 ## Slice